 Fleet Distance Trend Report

 The Fleet Distance Trend Report shows the total distance driven against the average distance per vehicle, and conveys the business climate.
-Is there capacity to add, or downsize?
+Use this report to understand: is there capacity to add or downsize?

 Here are some ways to use the Distance Driven Trend Report: